hhle88/GMM-HMM/README.md

 with the title of "isolated TI digits training files, 8 kHz sampled, endpointed: (isolated_digits_ti_train_endpt.zip)."

+!!!
+Update: 2017-09-07

+We have just added some feature extracting functions that would help you to convert '.wav' files to '.mfc' files (feature files)

+Now you may run this project with only one click!

 Please run the main function "EM_HMM_multiGaussian_isolated_digit_main.m" to start the work.
 The feature file format used in this version is compactable with the HTK format.